ArNeto19/Dicee-Challenge/README.md

 # The Dicee Challenge

-This is a simples dice game made with some HTML, CSS and Javascript.
-This project was proposed to start practicing the new knowledge on Javascript.
+This is a simple dice game made with some HTML, CSS and Javascript.
+This project was proposed to start practicing the recently earned knowledge on Javascript.

-I would like to thanks <a href="https://www.udemy.com/user/4b4368a3-b5c8-4529-aa65-2056ec31f37e/">Doc Angela Yu</a>.
+I would like to thanks @angelabauer for the marvelous course.